With the reopening of Virginia's historical capitol building, there are a number of changes and new opportunities for visitors to the capitol.

 Access to the the Capitol Building: Private vehicles with handicap tags are able to park and unload passengers on Bank Street between 9th and 10th streets, near the new public entrance.
 The new underground extension has wheelchair accessible restrooms, ramps and elevators.
 There is barrier-free access from the new extension to the original 1788 Capitol and the 1906 legislative wings.

-Capitol Hours: FOR THE MONTH OF SEPTEMBER 2015 - The Capitol building will be open to visitors Monday through Saturday 9:00 AM to 5:00 PM and Sundays from 1:00 PM to 5:00 PM.
-Guided tours are available from 9:00 a.m. to 4:00 p.m.
-Monday through Saturday, with the last tour commencing at 4:00 p.m.
-On Sunday, guided tours are available from 1:00 p.m. to 4:00 p.m., with the last tour commencing at 4:00 pm.
-In addition, Self-Guided tours are available during operating hours each day.
+Capitol Hours: The Capitol building is open to visitors Monday through Saturday 9:00 a.m. to 5:00 p.m. and Sundays from 1:00 p.m. to 5:00 p.m.
+Free guided tours are available from 9:30 a.m. to 4:00 p.m.
+Monday through Saturday, with the last tour starting at 4:00 p.m.
+On Sunday, free guided tours are available from 1:00 p.m. to 4:00 p.m., with the last tour starting at 4:00 p.m.
+Guided tours are available for walk in visitors as well as groups with tour appointments.
+All groups of ten or more are expected to make tour reservations in advance.
+Individuals, couples, families and small groups with fewer than ten people may take guided or self guided tours during operating hours each day.

 Newly Expanded Capitol: The working space of the Capitol has increased by about one third by means of an underground extension.
 This new working space features many visitor amenities, including public restrooms, meeting rooms, an exhibit gallery and a cafe.

 Public Entrance: Commercial tour groups, school groups and the general public will enter the restored and expanded Capitol from a new entrance plaza near 10th and Bank streets.

 Street Traffic Patterns: Bank Street has become a two-way thoroughfare between 9th and 14th streets, in order to make the new public entrance more accessible.